Mangopay/mangopay2-ruby-sdk/README.md

 1. Fork the repo.

 2. Run the tests.
-We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle && bundle exec rake`
+We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle && bundle exec rspec`

 3. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need